-- Hazard: A condition or event that may result in undesirable outcome - e.g., "Ego vehicle is in risk of a collision with another vehicle." - Safety requirement: Intended to eliminate or reduce one or more hazards - "Ego vehicle must always maintain some minimum safe distance to the leading vehicle." - Hazard analysis: Methods for identifying hazards & potential root causes RECALL: WORLD VS MACHINE
+- Hazard: A condition or event that may result in undesirable outcome - e.g., "Ego vehicle is in risk of a collision with another vehicle." - Safety requirement: Intended to eliminate or reduce one or more hazards - "Ego vehicle must always maintain some minimum safe distance to the leading vehicle." - Hazard analysis: Methods for identifying hazards & potential root causes

-Software is not unsafe on its own; the control signals it generates may be
+RECALL: WORLD VS MACHINE

-Root of unsafety usually in wrong requirements & environmental assumptions
+- Software is not safe/unsafe on its own; control signals it generates may be - The root of unsafety is often in wrong requirements & environmental assumptions